anesukuveya16/Shift-planner-employee-service/README.md

 # Shift Planner: Employee Service

-This microservice is part of an **manager scheduling system** in a healthcare facility, focusing on employee operations in the system.
+This microservice is part of an **manager scheduling system** in a healthcare facility, focusing on employee operations for a shift planner system.

 The **Employee Microservice** is responsible for :